Croatia in the Eurovision Song Contest 1995

-Croatia selected its entry for the 1995 Eurovision Song Contest through the "Dora 1995" contest, which was held on 12 March 1995, organised by the Croatian national broadcaster Hrvatska radiotelevizija (HRT) in Opatija.
-The winners were Magazin and Lidija with "Nostalgija".
+Croatia was represented at the Eurovision Song Contest 1995 with the song "Nostalgija", composed by Tonči Huljić, with lyrics by Vjekoslava Huljić, and performed by Magazin and Lidija.
+The Croatian participating broadcaster, Croatian Radiotelevision (HRT), selected its entry for the contest through Dora 1995.

 Before Eurovision

 Dora 1995

-HRT organised the Dora contest to select the Croatian entry to the Eurovision Song Contest 1995, held in Opatija.
-The national contest consisted of a televised final with 20 songs selected from a public call for submissions from songwriters and composers.
+Croatian Radiotelevision (HRT) organised Dora 1995 in order to select its entry for the Eurovision Song Contest 1995.
+The national final, held on 12 March 1995 in Opatija, consisted of a televised final with 20 songs selected from a public call for submissions from songwriters and composers.
 The winner was chosen by 20 regional juries.

 At Eurovision

 Magazin & Lidija performed 11th on the night of the contest, following Turkey and preceding France.
 At the close of voting they had received 91 points, finishing 6th in a field of 23 competing countries.
 The Croatian jury awarded its 12 points to Malta.